fcaspe/fmtransfer/README.md

 $ fmtransfer --help
 ```

-To run an experiment, pass the appropriate config file to the `fit` subcommand:
+To run an experiment, pass the appropriate config file to the `fit` subcommand.
+For example:

 ```bash
 $ fmtransfer fit -c cfg/paper_runs.yaml